 The second of Serial Box’s titles in development for television is The Co-founder, set to launch later in 2020.
 When two women, Val and Jules, create what could become the next big thing in gaming, they face a hurdle: they’re women.
 In order to fit in with the Silicon Valley tech-bro culture, they hire barista and failed actor Toby to act as their third co-founder.
 It’s a plan that might just work—until Toby tries to steal their gaming platform out from under them.
 The season, written by Alexis Wilkinson, is available for preorder.

 The story revolves around Dina, an Innkeeper, host for interstellar travelers that include familiar mythological figures like werewolves and vampires, as well as more outlandish aliens.
 Her inn feeds magic into her, so she can change reality on her inn’s grounds to better accommodate–and defend against–her guests.
 In Clean Sweep, the first novella, a supernatural danger threatens Dina’s non-magical neighbors.
 Dina isn’t supposed to get involved, but she’s not the type to let what she’s supposed to do stop her from doing what’s right.
-Recent installments center around Maud, Dina’s sister, navigating the intergalactic politics of space faring vampire civilization while keeping her half-vampire daughter, Helen, safe; meanwhile on Earth, a holiday celebration at the inn is complicated when a cosmically powerful being needs a safe place to meet her amoral human uncle.
+While most of the stories center on Dina, one focuses on Maud, Dina’s sister, navigating the intergalactic politics of space faring vampire civilization while keeping her half-vampire daughter, Helen, safe.
+Meanwhile on Earth, a holiday celebration at the inn is complicated when a cosmically powerful being needs a safe place to meet her amoral human uncle.
 The series is a fantastic hybrid of space action, swordplay, and romance, and shows that the series has plenty of room to grow.

 In November 2017, Amazon launched a new Kindle imprint, Amazon Original Stories, to produce one-sitting fiction reads, beginning with Joyce Carol Oates’s novel The Sign of the Beast and nonfiction book Crown Heights by Colin Warner and Carl King.
 The most recent releases include the “Disorder” series of short stories, designed to keep you awake at night, and the “Inventions” series, which explores the true stories from the age of innovation.